deepak/easy_rails_money/README.md

 15. document. methods defined inside activerecord's scope move to a helper, no that its namespace is not polluted
 16. two specs tagged with fixme in validates_money_spec failing
+17. a version of inclusion_in validator that can compare Symbol and string